iamvery/iamvery.github.com/_posts/2016-01-21-spawning-agent-smiths.markdown

 A process may now send a message to your agent to "get" something with the given function.
 As you can see the `value` is available as an argument to `Agent.loop/1`.
-Unfortunately that in another process, so the only way to get that value back to the caller is to send it back in another message.
+However that value is in another process, so the only way to get that value back to the caller is to send it back in another message.
 (Hmm, sending messages.
 That sounds familiar to some OO programmers... conceptually, yes, but this is friggin' parallelism!)
 In order to send a message _back_, you have to know who called...